signalfx/integrations/collectd-openstack/README.md

     [<img src='./img/chart-openstack-tenant-memory-util.png' width=200px>](./img/chart-openstack-tenant-memory-util.png)

-  - **Disk Utilization**: Shows the percentage of utilized disk in the tenant/project.
+  - **Disk Utilization**: Shows the percentage of utilized disk space in the tenant/project.

     [<img src='./img/chart-openstack-tenant-disk-util.png' width=200px>](./img/chart-openstack-tenant-disk-util.png)

-  - **Instances Available vs Used**: Shows the number of available instances and used instances in the tenant/project.
+  - **Instances Available vs Used**: Shows the number of available and used instances in the tenant/project.

     [<img src='./img/chart-openstack-tenant-instances.png' width=200px>](./img/chart-openstack-tenant-instances.png)

-  - **Memory Usage**: Shows the used memory over available in the tenant/project.
+  - **Memory Usage**: Shows the overall memory available and used in the tenant/project.

     [<img src='./img/chart-openstack-tenant-memory-usage.png' width=200px>](./img/chart-openstack-tenant-memory-usage.png)

-  - **Disk Usage**: Shows the used disk over available in the tenant/project.
+  - **Disk Usage**: Shows the overall disk space available and used in the tenant/project.

     [<img src='./img/chart-openstack-tenant-disk-usage.png' width=200px>](./img/chart-openstack-tenant-disk-usage.png)

-  - **Volumes Available vs Used**: Shows the used volumes over available volumes in the tenant/project.
+  - **Volumes Available vs Used**: Shows the maximum number of block storage volumes available and used in the tenant/project.

     [<img src='./img/chart-openstack-tenant-volumes.png' width=200px>](./img/chart-openstack-tenant-volumes.png)

-  - **VCPUs Available vs Used**: Shows the used virtaul cpus over available in the tenant/project.
+  - **VCPUs Available vs Used**: Shows the maximum number of virtual cpus available and used in the tenant/project.

     [<img src='./img/chart-openstack-tenant-vcpus.png' width=200px>](./img/chart-openstack-tenant-vcpus.png)